Our Guide to Fast Food Restaurants in Reykjavik

-Reykjavik is often known as one of the most expensive European destinations for food but it doesn’t have to be expensive to dine out if you know the right locations.
-There are plenty of fast food restaurants in Reykjavik that can help you keep to a budget.
+Iceland restaurants are full of weird and wacky dishes, the most traditional of which you might find yourself turning down.
+Aside from being steeped in Icelandic culture, Reykjavik’s restaurants are often known as some of the most expensive in Europe.
+But if you know where to look, it doesn’t have to be expensive to dine out on your Icelandic trip.
+There are plenty of fast-food restaurants in Reykjavik that can help you keep to a budget.

-As mentioned earlier, Iceland is one of the few countries in the world without a McDonalds restaurant and there are no Starbucks chains either.
-Many native people in Iceland prefer to support local businesses rather than global chains so there aren’t as many chains as in other countries.
-However, there are several Subway, Dominos and KFC restaurants in Reykjavik.
+As mentioned earlier, Iceland is one of the few countries in the world without a McDonald’s and there is no Starbucks either.
+Many native people in Iceland prefer to support local businesses rather than global chains, which can be a great way to spend a holiday in Iceland.
+It might be that you’re travelling with picky eaters and need something quick that they already know.
+Don’t worry, there are several Subway, Dominos and KFC restaurants in Reykjavik if you’re in need of some classic, tasty, quick meals.
 There are also a few Taco Bell restaurants and one TGI Fridays.

-Along with the global chain restaurant of Dominos, there are also plenty of great local pizza restaurants in Reykjavik too.
-If you are looking for a more authentic experience with Mediterranean cuisine then try The Deli.
-This small pizza restaurant offers a more authentic experience on your trip in Iceland.
-They offer a 12” margherita pizza for 1950 kr.
-Which is quite reasonable at around £10.79.
-Two other popular fast food restaurants include Devito’s and Flatey Pizza inside Hlemmur Mathöll food hall, offering Neapolitan style pizza.
+Along with the global chain Dominos, there are also plenty of great local pizza restaurants in Reykjavik too.
+If you are looking to combine fast, cheap food with a more authentic experience, with Mediterranean cuisine, then try The Deli.
+This small pizza restaurant offers a more authentic experience on your trip to Iceland.
+They offer a 12” margherita pizza for 1950 kr, or £10:80,.

 Sandwich Shops in Reykjavik